Golden Visa Family Sponsorship UAE: Spouse, Children

-How UAE Golden Visa family sponsorship works in 2026 — eligible dependents, spouse and children rules, parents sponsorship, insurance, costs, Dubai vs other emirates, and documentation checklist.
+How UAE Golden Visa family sponsorship works in 2026 — eligible dependents, spouse and children rules, parents sponsorship, insurance, costs

 For many property buyers, the UAE Golden Visa is a family decision, not a spreadsheet exercise.
 The AED 2 million property threshold unlocks 10-year residence for the principal applicant — but the real value often sits in sponsoring spouse, children, and sometimes parents without employer dependency.